dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 title: Presto on HDInsight
 published: true
 ---
 This article will explain presto internals and how to install presto on [Azure HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/).
-If you are familiar with presto, you can [jump in directly](#installing-presto-on-hdinsight).
+If you are familiar with presto, you can jump in directly to the [installation](#installing-presto-on-hdinsight).

 # What is Presto?
 [Presto](https://prestodb.io/) is a **fast** distributed SQL query engine for big data.
 Presto is suitable for interactive querying of petabytes of data.

-# Who is using Presto?
-Presto started out at Facebook and has become key piece in the data infrastructure of many organizations.
-Some of the prominent names who use presto are:
-- Netflix
-- Airbnb
-- Dropbox
-- LinkedIn
-- Uber
-- NASDAQ
-- Walmart
-- Alibaba
-- ... [many more](https://github.com/prestodb/presto/wiki/Presto-Users) and may be, by the end of this article, YOU :)

 # Presto Architecture
 To understand how presto works, lets look at the presto architecture.
 The following figure from the presto documentation highlights key [components](https://github.com/prestodb/presto/blob/master/presto-docs/src/main/sphinx/overview/concepts.rst) of presto.